 4 Hear this, O you who swallow up the needy, even to make the poor of the land to fail,

-5 Saying, 'When will the new moon be gone so that we may sell corn, and the sabbath so that we may set forth wheat, making the ephah small and the shekel great, and falsifying the balances by deceit,
+5 Saying, 'When will the new moon be gone so that we may sell grain, and the sabbath so that we may set forth wheat, making the ephah small and the shekel great, and falsifying the balances by deceit,

 6 So that we may buy the poor for silver and the needy for a pair of shoes, and even sell the refuse of the wheat?'"